avaneev/prvhash/README.md

 Admittedly, 256x256 size can be considered arbitrarily-chosen (it is a square of 16, with 16 being the bit-size of values on the graphs above).
-For example, if `PH_HASH_COUNT=15` is transformed to 240x240 (256-16) "pixel art" image, an image of "zebra" lines is produced, with bit-reversed variant of inner element present in `PH_HASH_COUNT=16`.
+For example, if `PH_HASH_COUNT=15` is transformed to 240x240 (256-16) "pixel art" image, an image of "zebra" lines is produced, with bit-reversed variant of the inner element present in `PH_HASH_COUNT=16`.

 <img src="img/proof_math_is_engineered_chess15.png" width="281">

 ### Christmas Trees (Pixel Art) ###

-Much larger `PH_HASH_COUNT` values produce triangular structures which are non-repeating, but all have a similar build-up consisting of rhombic patterns within tree-like structures.
+Much larger `PH_HASH_COUNT` values (`READ_MODE=1`) produce triangular structures which are non-repeating, but all have a similar build-up consisting of rhombic patterns within tree-like structures.
 The `proof_christmas_tree.c` program extracts such images into a vertical ASCII-art HTML.
 It uses the same underlying 1-bit PRVHASH code, but with "pixel art" decoding method.

 One may notice a similarity of the beginning pattern with the [Sierpinski